-Often people turn to me with questions about dihydrotestosterone (DHT) and its derivatives.
-It seems that people have a misconception about his work, calling DHT some kind of diabolical androgenic by-product, which does not play any role in the body, believing that as a result of its intake we only “destroy” our prostate and lose hair on our heads.
+Often people turn to us with questions about dihydrotestosterone (DHT) and its derivatives.
+It seems that people have a misconception about how it works, calling DHT some kind of diabolical androgenic by-product, which does not play any role in the body, believing that as a result of its intake we only “destroy” our prostate and lose hair on our heads.

 Testosterone as a Prohormone